osamingo/indigo/README.md

 ## About

-- A distributed unique ID generator of using Sonyflake and encoded by Base58.
+- A distributed unique ID generator of using Sonyflake and encoded by BaseXX.
-- Base58 logic is optimized unsigned int64.
+- BaseXX logic is optimized unsigned int64.
+- base characters can change to your original.

+- Default encoder is Base58
 - ID max length is 11 characters by unsigned int64 max value.
-- Default characters: `123456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz`
+- Default base characters: `123456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz`

 ## Install